 Ping!
 Your inbox just buzzed.

-It’s Jane, your old high school friend who hasn’t spoken to you in 20 years.
+It’s Jane, your high school friend who hasn’t spoken to you for 20 years.

-- Does Revital U Smart Coffee Work? (i.e. Will It Help You Lose Weight?)
+- Does Revital U Smart Coffee Work?
+(Will it help you lose weight?)

 - Is Revital U Smart Coffee Expensive?

 - Is Revital U Smart Coffee Safe?

 The Problem With Products Like This…

 Weight loss shakes, drinks and capsules are aimed at a market which wants results NOW and doesn’t have time to break down the claims being made.

 As such, we have pages and pages of salespeople claiming they’ve lost weight without reducing their calories and without doing any form of exercise, which would of course break the law of thermodynamics.
 (14)